CaraesNaur/TTRPGPolyGenre/README.md

 ### Mechanics

-The Mechanics aspect addresses the nature of the game’s rules as well as the means by which players interact with them.
+The Mechanics aspect addresses the nature of the game's rules as well as the means by which players interact with them.

 * Character assemblage: each player has one character at a time who collectively form a collaborative party (the de facto norm), [troupe system](https://en.wikipedia.org/wiki/Troupe_system), faction heads (each character represents/leads an organization or region)
 * Character Base: the mechanical basis of character role: class-based, skills-based